6 reasons why Presales need to do Value Engineering

 The (Pre)sales nightmare

-Wait, what, …, what about the pains we talked about?
-And the compliance risks with the new law applicable next month?
+Wait, what, ..
+What about the pains we talked about?
+And the compliance risks with the new upcoming law?
 You rewind the last 2 months of discussions in your head to see what did you miss in the process.
-What did you forget to validate?
 Most importantly, what can save your deal?

 In a nutshell, Value Engineering (aka value management or value consulting) is a set of tools, processes and sometimes people that you leverage in your sales motion to shift the discussions from the technical aspects to the value of a solution.
 It’s an analysis that helps you build an executive readout to get the customer buy-in as you go up the pyramid of decision makers from the direct stakeholder to execs such as a CFO or a CEO.
 You can read more about it in this recent article from the Presales Collective blog